WaCoDiS/data-access-api/README.md

 **Utilized technologies**
 * Java
 WaCoDiS Data Access uses (as most of the WaCoDiS components) the java programming language.
 WaCoDiS Data Access is tested with Oracle JDK 8 and OpenJDK 8.
-Unless stated otherwise later JDK versions can be used as well.
+Unless stated otherwise later Java versions can be used as well.
 * Maven
-The project WaCoDiS Data Access uses the build-management tool [maven](https://maven.apache.org/)
+The project WaCoDiS Data Access uses the build-management tool Apache [maven](https://maven.apache.org/)
 * Spring Boot
-WaCoDiS Data Access is a standalone application built with [spring boot](https://spring.io/projects/spring-boot) framework.
+WaCoDiS Data Access is a standalone application built with the [spring boot](https://spring.io/projects/spring-boot) framework.
 Therfore, it is not necessary to deploy WaCoDiS Data Access manually with a web server.
 * Elasticsearch
 For storing metadata of available data set WaCoDiS uses the search engine technology [Elasticsearch](https://www.elastic.co/downloads/elasticsearch).
 Elasticsearch is not part of WaCoDiS Data Access and therefore must be deployed separately in order [to run this application](#preconditions).
 * RabbitMQ
 For communication with other WaCoDiS components of the WaCoDiS system the message broker [RabbitMQ](https://www.rabbitmq.com/) is utilized.
 RabbitMQ is not part of WaCoDiS Data Access and therefore [must be deployed separately](#preconditions) if WaCoDIS Data Access is deployed as part of the whole WaCoDiS system.
 * JSON
-The Data Access RESTful API serves data as json.
+The WaCoDiS Data Access RESTful API serves data as json.

 ## Installation / Building Information
 ### Build from Source